 It's easy to detect a case of alleged unfair termination when the adverse employment action is a termination (job loss).

 Similarly, suppose your employer reacts to your exercise of legal rights by making your working conditions unbearable to the point where you have no choice but to leave.
-In that case, you might have a case for wrongful termination against the employer.
+In that case, you might have a case under Labor law of wrongful termination against the employer.

-Other types of workplace retaliation, on the other hand, can be more subtle–and harder to detect.
+On the other hand, other types of workplace retaliation can be more subtle–and harder to detect.
 The following are some telltale signs that your boss is retaliating against you:

 Even if your previous reviews were favorable, you begin to receive negative performance reviews.

 Your workload has increased.

 You've been assigned to shifts that are exhausting or difficult.

 Your bosses keep you out of meetings and communications and make it impossible for you to complete your tasks.